+Is cleaning a chicken coop really that important?
 Neglecting to clean out your chicken coop regularly puts your flock at risk of infection.
-People who don’t clean out their chicken coops regularly can lose chickens to diseases that could easily be prevented with regular cleaning.
+People who don’t clean out their wooden chicken coops regularly can lose chickens to diseases that could easily be prevented with regular cleaning.
 Keeping your chicken coop clean will reduce the chances of spreading germs and help you keep your flock healthy.

 Cleaning the floors, getting rid of any mold and litter, cleaning the nesting boxes, and changing your chicken’s bedding will kill the germs and reduce the possibility of spreading germs inside your chicken coop.

 If you don’t clean your chicken coop regularly, bacteria and other diseases can grow in the coop.
 This can make your chickens sick and could even make you or your family members sick from taking care of the chickens.
 So, this is why it’s important to clean your chicken coop regularly.
-Here’s a step-by-step guide on how to clean a chicken coop and keep your chickens healthy and happy.
+Here’s a step-by-step guide on cleaning a chicken coop and learning how to keep your chickens healthy and happy.

 How often you should be cleaning a chicken coop?